B-Maxwell/ScalaPurchases/README.md

 # ScalaPurchases
-Read and parse the CSV file of purchase data.
-Allow the user to filter the list by typing in a category name.
+A console app that reads and parses a CSV file of purchase data.
+The app allows the user to filter purchases by typing in a purchase category.